-

 (Alex Henderson is a veteran journalist/music critic whose work has appeared in Billboard, Spin, The L.A.
 Weekly, Creem, HITS, Jazziz, JazzTimes, CD Review, Skin Two, Black Radio Exclusive, Thrash Metal and a long list of other well known publications.)

-Occasionally, one comes across a North America band that has so many influences from the British Isles that it sounds like it could be from that part of the world; Proper Snobs is such a band This outfit is based in London, Ontario in Canada, but listening to “Lonely Day,” “Seven Moons over Babylon” and other songs on Thoughts, one could easily assume that Proper Snobs are based somewhere in England, Ireland, Scotland or Wales.
-Their music is melodic alternative rock with hints of Celtic and British folk, and the direct or indirect influences on Thoughts range from Dire Straits, U2, David Bowie and Coldplay to Pink Floyd and Genesis.
-Proper Snobs’ most American influence, arguably, is Fleetwood Mac, but then, Fleetwood Mac is a band that has had both British and American members.
-And the Fleetwood Mac that Proper Snobs hints at on “Arctic Rain,” “Invisible,” “Masquerade” or “Rhythm of the Waves” is not so much the Fleetwood Mac of Stevie Nicks and Lindsey Buckingham, but more the pre-Nicks, pre-Buckingham, pre-Rumors editions of Fleetwood Mac that Mick Fleetwood led in the late 1960s and very early 1970s.
+Occasionally, one comes across a North America artist that has so many influences from the British Isles that it sounds like he could be from that part of the world; Carrigan is such an artist.
+Based in London, Ontario in Canada, one could easily assume that Carrigan is located somewhere in England, Ireland, Scotland or Wales.
+His music is melodic alternative rock with hints of Celtic and British folk, and the direct or indirect influences range from Dire Straits, U2, David Bowie and Coldplay to Pink Floyd and Genesis.
+His most American influence, arguably, is Fleetwood Mac, but then, Fleetwood Mac is a band that has had both British and American members.

-Melodically, Thoughts is a very easy album to get into.
-Proper Snobs have a knack for big, epic hooks and melodies that jump right out at the listener, and that approach yields memorable results on gems like “Gates of Dawn,” “Dark Streets,” “Drown” and the title track.
-The fact that Carrigan is such an expressive frontman certainly doesn’t hurt.
-Carrigan (who produced Thoughts) brings a great deal of feeling to the material, all of which he wrote himself.
+Carrigan has a knack for big, epic hooks and melodies that jump right out at the listener, and that approach yields memorable results .
+The fact that Carrigan is such an expressive writer certainly doesn’t hurt.
+Carrigan brings a great deal of feeling to the material, all of which he wrote himself.

-Carrigan’s production is a definite plus on Thoughts.
-Carrigan favors a clean production style on this CD, but listening to “Gates of Dawn,” “New World, New Day” or “Invisible,” it is obvious that he also wanted the production to have a certain warmth.
-Thoughts sounds well-produced, but it does not sound overproduced or sterile.
+Carrigan’s production is a definite plus.
+He favors a clean style , but it is obvious that he also wants the production to have a certain warmth, which sounds well-produced, but it does not sound overproduced or sterile.

-Proper Snobs described themselves as a mixture of Pink Floyd and a bit of Fleetwood Mac.
+" a mixture of Pink Floyd and a bit of Fleetwood Mac.
 This is somewhat accurate given the almost progressive nature of the music and layered keyboards fitting with Floyd’s atmospheric rockers, and that some of the present basslines would make John McVie envious.
 The comparisons end though as the lyrics are more akin to someone more esoteric like David Bowie or Tom Waits.
-The band’s songwriter, lead vocalist, and guitarist, Eddie Carrigan has a unique singing voice that is compelling and commanding more so than it is tuneful, yet he still has the capacity to be melodic and harmonious.
+Eddie Carrigan has a unique singing voice that is compelling and commanding, yet he still has the capacity to be melodic and harmonious.

 Review by Heath Andrews